syamkg/pulse-production-jig-app/README.md

 `app.env` file contains the environment specific values required until app starts.
 This is separate to above-mentioned `settings.yaml` - which has the settings required during the run-time.

-Copy the contents from `app.env.example`
+Copy the contents from `app.env.dev` to set up a dev environment.

 ## App auto launch config
 - A `.desktop` entry will be created in `/etc/xdg/autostart/jig-app.desktop` to auto launch the Jig App.